rohan-bansal/RPGCharacterStatCreator/README.md

 _50% complete_

-Project May/May Not be finished due to the large amount of hindrances encountered during the creation that may make the program bulky and long.
-However, it still works up until the WIP part.
+Project May/May Not be finished soon due to dependency problems.
+Still works though!

 ## Features